August 2 – 3, 2014

 Connecting athleticism to charitable fundraising was a new idea in 1980 when PMC Founder Billy Starr and 35 of his friends rode across Massachusetts and raised $10,200 for cancer research.
 Today, athletic events raise more than $1 billion each year, funding crucial programs at health and human service organizations across the country.
 The PMC leads the pack.
 The bike-a-thon raises and contributes more than twice the sum of any athletic fundraising event in the country and has raised more than $414 million since it started in 1980.
 It is also the most efficient.
 Since 2007, the PMC has donated 100 percent of every rider-raised dollar directly to the cause.

 The PMC is so respected in cycling and fundraising circles that each year people travel from all over the world to participate.
-Cyclists choose between seven routes that range from 47 to 190 miles.
+Cyclists choose between twelve routes that range from 25 to 192 miles.
 The camaraderie shared by cyclists, volunteers, and supporters is among the PMC's greatest attributes.
 Doctors at Dana-Farber Cancer Institute join their patients as teammates to ride for a unified goal.
 Nearly 300 PMC cyclists and volunteers are cancer survivors or current patients.
 Thousands of riders have lost loved ones to the disease.
 Still more ride in honor of those in treatment.

 "The PMC has made what we do at Dana-Farber possible," says Edward J. Benz Jr., MD, president of Dana-Farber Cancer Institute.
 "When they write the history of how cancer was conquered, the PMC will be in chapter one."